mfwolffe/mfwolffe.github.io/_pages/projects.md

 <details open>
 <summary class="project">A Better ATan2</summary>
 <p class="roles"><em>Author</em> | <a class="noul" target="_blank" href="https://mfwolffe.github.io/improved-atan2/">Link</a></p>

-  <p>A personal project I made as practice for learning (basic) javascript, and to save myself time when working with math students who need to get a positive angle in any quadrant.</p>
+  <p>A personal project I made as practice for learning (vanilla) JavaScript, and to save myself time when tutoring precalculus students.</p>
-  <p>The styling is <em>very</em> basic, perhaps even ugly.</p>

 </details>

 <details open>
 <summary class="project">Digital Dipole</summary>
 <p class="roles"><em>Author</em></p>
   <p>
     Digital Dipole is a chemistry toolkit web app.
-The project started as a JavaFX app, but I quickly realized that in order to accomplish what I want, I would have to switch platforms/frameworks.
-I stopped working on it for some time and have recently decided to begin migrating it to the web.
+The project started as a JavaFX app, but I quickly realized that in order to accomplish what I want, I would have to switch platforms/frameworks and it is being migrated to a web app built with React, Vite, Django, and React-Bootstrap.
   </p>
 </details>